Henry Sanborn Noyes

-Henry Sanborn Noyes (December 24, 1822 – May 24, 1872) was a president of Northwestern University.
+Henry Sanborn Noyes (December 24, 1822 – May 24, 1872) was an American academic who served as interim president of Northwestern University from 1854 to 1856, and again from 1860 to 1867.

 Biography

+Noyes was born to devout Methodist parents in Landaff, New Hampshire, on December 24, 1822.

+Noyes studied under Clark Hinman at the Newbury Seminary (today the Vermont College of Fine Arts) in Newbury, Vermont, where Hinman was president at the time.

-Noyes was born in Landaff, New Hampshire, on December 24, 1822, to devout Methodist parents.
-He was graduated from Wesleyan University like many of Northwestern's presidents and early professors.
-Noyes graduated (in 1848) from the university just 9 years after Clark T. Hinman, the first president of Northwestern, graduated from the institution.
-Noyes actually studied under Hinman at Newbury Seminary in Montpelier, Vermont (where Hinman was president at the time) shortly thereafter.
-After Hinman's departure from Newbury Seminary in 1853, Noyes himself became its president.
+Like Hinman, Noyes transferred to Wesleyan University in spring 1847, and graduated the following year, in 1848.
+Noyes returned to Newbury as a professor in 1850, and after Hinman departed from Newbury Seminary in 1853, Noyes himself became its president.

 When Clark Hinman and a group of other Chicago-area Methodists decided to establish a new university near Chicago, Illinois, to serve the old Northwest Territory, Hinman remembered working with Noyes and asked Noyes to join the new faculty.

-Noyes was one of the two original faculty members of the university when it opened in 1855 and served (primarily) as professor of mathematics.
+Noyes was one of the two original faculty members of the university when it opened in 1855 and served primarily as professor of mathematics.
 When Clark Hinman, the first president of the university, died in 1854, Noyes served as interim president until the election of Randolph S. Foster in 1856.
 Then, when Foster abdicated his position as president in 1860, Noyes once again served as interim president (1860 to 1867).
-During his time at Northwestern, Noyes intermittently served a variety of positions alongside his teaching duties (e.g. serving as Secretary of the Board of Trustees and as the university's financial agent).
+Noyes also intermittently served a variety of positions alongside his teaching duties, including as Secretary of the Board of Trustees and as the university's financial agent.